apache/logging-log4j2/log4j-layout-jackson-xml/src/site/manual/index.md

 # Apache Log4j Layout for Jackson XML module

-As of Log4j 3.0.0, the layout based on Jackson XML has moved from the existing module logj-core to the new modules log4j-layout-jackson-xml.
+As of Log4j 3.0.0, the layout based on Jackson XML has moved from the existing module log4j-core to the new modules log4j-layout-jackson-xml.

 ## Requirements